-The Organization subsequently measures all its financial assets and liabilities at cost or amortized cost, except for investments held in mutual funds which are measured at fair value.
-Changes in fair value are recognized in excess of revenues over expenses.
+The Organization initially measures its financial assets and liabilities at fair value.
+The Organization subsequently measures all its financial assets and financial liabilities at amortized cost.
+Changes in fair value are recognized in the excess of revenues over expenses.

-Financial assets subsequently measured at amortized cost include cash, investments held in GIC's, and certain amounts included in accounts receivable.
-Financial liabilities subsequently measured at amortized cost include accounts payable and accrued liabilities.
+Financial assets measured at amortized cost include cash, temporary investments and accounts receivable.
+Financial liabilities measured at amortized cost include accounts payable and accrued liabilities.

-Other than investments held in mutual funds, the Organization has no financial assets measured at fair value and has not elected to carry any financial asset or liability at fair value.
+The Organization has no financial assets measured at fair value and has not elected to carry any financial asset or liability at fair value.